| by Gennifer Choldenko|

 “A winning book sure to attract and delight a wide audience.” —School Library Journal

-“Mini treatise on what it takes to be brave … Wonderfully expressive multimedia art by Caldecott medalist establishes dramatic scenes, full of fears and fearlessness, anxiety and appreciation.” —San Francisco Chronicle
+“With a Newbery Honor book to her credit, [Choldenko] creates dear characters that move through a mildly suspenseful plot to find answers….
+Wonderfully expressive multimedia art by a Caldecott Medalist establishes dramatic scenes, full of fears and fearlessness, anxiety and appreciation.” —San Francisco Chronicle